yeyouchuan/ye-example-site/_posts/create-markdown-portfolio-next-js.md

 }
 ```

-This may look a little confusing if you've never seen `getStaticProps` before, but you can read more about it [here](https://nextjs.org/docs/basic-features/data-fetching/get-static-props).
+This may look a little confusing if you've never seen `getStaticProps` before, but you can read more about it [in the Next.js docs](https://nextjs.org/docs/basic-features/data-fetching/get-static-props).
 All it's doing here is getting an array of Projects that we then use `dayjs` to sort from a human-readable date in the metadata and pass that array as a prop to our `Grid`.

 Now just run `pnpm dev` and you should see your project on the home page!